United States Marine Corps Force Reconnaissance: Parachute pack systems

 The parachute is one of the trademarks of Force Recon, throughout its existence the operators have extensively used a wide variety of parachutes.
-In the mid-1950s, they used the T-10, then later adopting the Capewell canopy release which provided a cut-away to reduce the deadly effect of drag.
+In the mid-1950s, they used the T-10 parachute, then later adopting the Capewell canopy release which provided a cut-away to reduce the deadly effect of drag.
 The T-10 became the most frequented parachute; which had two variants, one for low-level static line (LLSL) and the other for military free fall (MFF) descends.
 They had numerous parachutes listed under the Table of Equipment (T/E) that had been contained in the Paraloft.
 Even in its formative days in the Marine Corps Test Unit#1, the operators and testers of the Naval Parachute Unit (NPU) at El Centro had tested and sported numerous parachutes, adding modifications and suggestions that soon were adopted by other parachutists.
 By the 1990s, the MC-4 and MC-5 ram air parachutes became the feasible choice, as it allows more detailed and accurate landing in smaller areas, easy to control—especially during oscillation of the canopy.
 Plus, it was formed to modulate between the LLSL and MFF without having to consort to a different pack.

 These are parachutes that are still contained in the T/E of the Parachute Loft, however some may not be currently in use: